 Emergency Information is for your student's protection.
 Please update the emergency information as needed.
 We must have a way to contact you or someone you have designated in case of an emergency.
 Let us know immediately of any changes in information such as your job location, childcare provider, phone numbers, or addresses.
-If you have an unlisted number and do not wish it to be put on a class list, indicate that clearly by the number.
 Be sure to include all names of individuals authorized to pick your child up from school.